Project Planning

 The Building Blocks for Success

 A project anchors that plan.
-Each project will provide another anchor to the overall vision for your park.
+Each project will provide another anchor to the overall vision for your space.
 A project might be presented by an organization interested in a particular activity, or might arise from an opportunity to advance conservation efforts around a specific location.
 No matter what the project is or who is behind the process, there are some crucial pieces needed to set the groundwork for a successful project.

 Elements of a Successful Project